-As a team we meet with our sponsor, Robert Parsons, regularly in order to update him on the design's progress and to address any questions we might have.
-When not in a meeting, the team communicates with Mr. Parsons via email.
-Responses to the emails are usually within the day they were sent.
-Unfortunately we haven't had any communication with our proposed staff advisor Dr. A. Krothapalli, and so our sponsor, Mr. Parsons, does most of the advising for our design team.
-In recent weeks we have sought advising from our new faculty advisor, Dr. Steven Van Sciver, who has helped us with minor questions regarding analyzing the flow rate within our system.
-We also meet with our Senior Design instructor, Dr. Kamal Amin, once every two weeks in order to update him on the progress of the report.
-The team communicates with each other via text messaging.
-The team usually meets several times a week in order to work on the project.
-When working individually the team uploads any appropriate documents and files onto Dropbox.
+As a team we met with our sponsor, Robert Parsons, regularly in order to update him on the design's progress and to address any questions we might have.
+Construction of the prototype was also done at the Verdicorp machine shop, where Mr. Parsons was available to give us advice and supervision.
+Mr. Parsons has also machined several of the components for the prototype system and had them ready for us as soon as possible.
+When not in a meeting, the team communicated with Mr. Parsons via email.
+Responses to the emails were usually within the day they were sent.
+Unfortunately, we didn't have any communication with our proposed staff advisor Dr. A. Krothapalli, and so our sponsor, Mr. Parsons, did most of the advising for our design team.
+We also had several meetings with our senior design instructor, Dr. Kamal Amin, throughout the term in order to update him on the progress of the prototype.
+The team communicated with each other via text messaging.
+The team usually met several times a week in order to work on the project.
+When working individually, the team uploaded any appropriate documents and files onto a file share on Dropbox.